-Retinal nerve fiber layer thickness was measured in all the areas of RE eye.
-Except for inferior nasal, all areas showed more thinning of RNFL in patients of POAG with DM > T2 DM.
+Retinal nerve fiber layer thickness was measured in all areas of right eye.
+Except for inferior nasal, all areas showed more thinning of RNFL in patients of POAG with DM >T 2DM group.
 This difference was statistically significant in all areas except for temporal upper and temporal lower.
-In the LE, superior nasal, nasal upper, inferior temporal and temporal lower areas showed more thinning of RNFL in patients of POAG with DM > T2 DM.
-Rest of the areas showed RNFL thinning in the order of POAG with T2DM> T2 DM.
+In the left eye, superior nasal, nasal upper, inferior temporal and temporal lower areas showed more thinning of RNFL in patients of POAG with DM > T 2DM group.
+Rest of the areas showed RNFL thinning in the order POAG with T2DM > T2DM

-Various studies have reported significant loss of RNFL in patients of POAG as well as in patients of type 2 DM, but none have studied it in patients of POAG having Type 2 DM.
-In the present study, we evaluated the magnitude of decrease in RNFLT in patients of POAG and patients of POAG with type 2 DM and compared the two groups.
+Various studies have reported significant loss of RNFL in patients of POAG as well as in patients of type 2 DM, but none have studied it in patients of POAG having Type 2 DM and compared the three groups.
+In the present study we evaluated the magnitude of decrease in RNFLT in patients of type 2 DM and patients of POAG with type 2 DM and compared the two groups.

-The mean age in the present study was 58.85 years.
+In the present study mean age of the patients was 59.60 years.
 The age difference between the two groups was not statistically significant.
-Mean age in the present study was close to that reported by Demir et al. and Takis et al. [8, 9].
+Mean age in the present study was close to that reported by Takis et al. and Demir et al. [8, 9].

-The sex distribution in the present study was comparable in the two groups.
-It was similar to the studies conducted by.
-Demir et al., Ramakrishanan et al. and Sari et al. [8, 12, 13].
+The sex distribution in the present study was comparable in the two groups with no statistically significant difference.
+It was similar to the studies conducted by Demir et al., Ramakrishanan et al. and Sari et al. [9, 12, 13].

-The mean duration of POAG in this study was 2.03 years and it was comparable in the two groups.
+The mean duration of POAG in this study was 2.03 years.
+We found a negative correlation between duration of glaucoma and RNFLT.
 Studies carried out by various investigators support our finding that in glaucomatous eyes RNFL thickness decreases with duration of glaucoma [14-18].

-Mean duration of diabetes in the present study was 9.40 years.
+Mean duration of diabetes in-group I and II was comparable.
 We found a negative correlation between duration of DM and RNFLT.
 Two studies in the past found that RNFL thinning was seen in early stages and accelerated by the progression of diabetic retinopathy [18, 19].
 Literature search showed that no study in the past has evaluated the effect duration of DM and plasma glucose levels on RNFLT.

-In the present study we observed that patients having POAG with T2 DM had statistically significant RNFL damage compared to those having POAG.
-The damage was more pronounced in superior quadrant.
-The study conducted by Sari et al., who found that the RNFL was thinner in patients of POAG with T2 DM compared to POAG patients.
+In the present study, we observed that patients having POAG with T2 DM had statistically significant RNFL damage compared to those having T2 DM.
+The damage was more pronounced in the superior quadrant.
+A study conducted by Sari et al. found that the RNFL was thinner in patients of POAG with DM compared to type 2 DM patients.
 Particularly, the superior quadrant was affected the most as in the present study [13].
-Several other studies conducted in the past comparing RNFL thinning individually in the above two groups compared to the normal support the findings of the present study [9, 14-16, 20-22].
+Several other studies conducted in the past comparing RNFL thinning individually in the above two groups compared to the normal support the findings of the present study [9,14, 20-22].

-In this study, we also found a negative correlation between HbA1c and RNFLT.
+We also found a negative correlation between HbA1c and RNFLT.
 One study by Funatsu et al. go against our findings by reporting that there was a worsening of RNFLT after good glycemic control [23].
-Nor-Sharina et al. conducted a cross sectional study and observed a positive correlation between HbA1c and RNFL thickness [24].
+Nor- Sharina et al. conducted a cross sectional study and observed a positive correlation between HbA1c and RNFL thickness [24].
 More studies are needed to find the effect of glycemic control on RNFLT.